Juan8bits/Holbertonschool-low_level_programming/0x0A-argc_argv/README.md

 - How to use arguments passed to your program
 - What are two prototypes of main that you know of, and in which case do you use one or the other
 - How to use __attribute__((unused)) or (void) to compile functions with unused variables or parameters

+## Requirements

+- The code should use the Betty style.
+It will be checked using betty-style.pl and betty-doc.pl